Tony Stark (Marvel Cinematic Universe): Infinity War

 In 2018, Stark and Potts are in a New York City park discussing having children, when Banner, who had disappeared after the Battle of Sokovia, crash-lands at the New York Sanctum.
 Banner relays a warning to Stephen Strange, Wong, and Stark that the mad Titan Thanos plans to use the Infinity Stones to kill half of all life in the universe.
 Ebony Maw and Cull Obsidian arrive to retrieve the Time Stone, prompting Strange, Stark, Wong, and Parker to confront them.
 Although Cull Obsidian is incapacitated, Strange is captured by Maw.
 Stark and Parker sneak aboard Maw's spaceship to rescue him.

-After successfully freeing Strange and killing Maw, the trio proceed to Thanos’ home planet Titan, where they meet members of the Guardians of the Galaxy.
+After successfully freeing Strange and killing Maw, the trio proceed to Thanos' home planet Titan, where they meet members of the Guardians of the Galaxy.
 They form a plan to confront Thanos and remove the Infinity Gauntlet, but Thanos overpowers the group and stabs Stark in the abdomen.
 Strange surrenders the Time Stone in exchange for Thanos sparing Stark.
 Thanos takes the stone and departs for Earth, retrieves the final stone, and activates the Infinity Gauntlet.
 Stark and Nebula, stranded on Titan, watch as Parker and others are turned to dust.

 Time Heist and sacrifice

 Stark and Nebula are rescued from space by Carol Danvers and returned to Earth, where Stark chooses to retire and raise his daughter Morgan, with Potts.
-Later, He constructs a secret beach house lab in Mexico for Banner to merge his two identities and spent some time with him including making a tiki bar.
+Later, he constructs a secret beach house lab in Mexico for Banner to merge his two identities and spent some time with him including making a tiki bar.
 In 2023, when Scott Lang hypothesizes a way to bring back the fallen, the Avengers approach Stark, who initially refuses, considering the idea dangerous.
 Despite this, he examines the matter privately, discovers time travel, and agrees to help.
 The Avengers reassemble and plan to retrieve the Infinity Stones from the past to undo Thanos' actions.
 Traveling to 2012, Stark fails to retrieve the Space Stone following the Battle of New York and instead goes further back to the 1970s to steal it from a S.H.I.E.L.D. facility, where he has a meaningful conversation with a younger version of his father, Howard.

 The Avengers successfully obtain all of the Infinity Stones before returning to the present.
-The Stones are incorporated into a gauntlet made by Stark, which Banner then uses to resurrect those that were disintegrated by Thanos.
+The Stones are incorporated into a Nano Gauntlet made by Stark, which Banner then uses to resurrect those that were disintegrated by Thanos.
 However, they are followed by an alternate version of Thanos and his army, who are summoned to 2023 by an alternate version of Nebula.
 During the ensuing battle, Thanos obtains Stark's gauntlet and the two of them wrestle for control of it.
 Thanos is able to overpower Stark before attempting another snap but discovers that Stark has transferred the Infinity Stones to his own armor.
 Stark activates the Gauntlet and uses it to disintegrate Thanos and all of his forces and save the universe, but fatally injures himself in the process.
 He dies surrounded by Rhodes, Parker, and Potts.